kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 #### Q: should the number of retries of a job be limited, and if so, where? e.g. a max_retries field in the parent job? wait and see whether people attempt to rerun jobs that have already failed nine zillion times?
 A: Unknown TBD

-#### Q: Preventing the identical params from being re-run within a retry_jobs request
+#### Q: How do we prevent jobs with identical parameters from being rerun more than once within a retry_jobs request?
 A: We have decided to allow multiple jobs with the same params to be re-run in the same retry_jobs request.

-#### Q: Finding the most recent run of the job: I would very much like to avoid anything involving iterating over a chain of jobs before you can find the most recent run or the original run -- we can come up with better data structures than that!
+#### Q: How do we find the most recent retry of a job?
-A: Unknown TBD, maybe the frontend does it?
+A: The client using the ee2 API would have to figure it out using the retry_parent and job creation date fields.
+Unless we added

 #### Q: It might be best to always submit a git commit for the module, maybe?
 A: (This could be a narrative ticket)